A+ for Effort: 44 Daily Use English Sentences in School

 Class-related Topics, Questions and Phrases

-Oftentimes, we have to ask the person sitting next to us for information.
+Oftentimes, we need to ask the person sitting next to us for information.
 Use these phrases to ask and respond to them confidently!

 What’s the homework for today?